diegoalvarezb/ul_2/README.md

 ```sh
 cp .env.example .env
 ```
-> NOTE: Don't forget to setup the mail driver.
-In the .env.example file is set as sendmail, but you can choose any of the drivers available for Laravel (mailgun for example).
+> NOTE: Don't forget to setup the **mail driver** and the **database connection**.
+In the .env.example file the mail driver is set as sendmail, but you can choose any of the drivers available for Laravel (mailgun for example).

 Generate encription key and database migrations:
 ```sh